 I became a GM almost entirely by accident.
 Somewhere along the line, somebody in our circle of friends and co-workers casually brought up the idea of putting together a tabletop RPG group.
 I expressed approval, but I didn’t expect it to go any further than an idea sitting on the periphery.
 That was until I got a text from one of those people a few weeks later, which read: “When are we doing the RPG?”
 It might only have been the confidence with which she asked the question that made me actually take the initiative and start looking for a system to learn and introduce to the fledgling group.
-It couldn’t be too rules-heavy, since I knew from experience that several members were casual gamers, and it had to be flexible enough that we wouldn’t be forced into a setting that nobody found particularly engaging.
+It couldn’t be too rules-heavy, and it had to be flexible enough that we wouldn’t be forced into a setting that nobody found particularly engaging.
 I ended up settling on Monte Cook Games’ Cypher System, a generic abstraction of the rules powering its smashingly popular Numenera line of products.
 This was my first step into the rabbit hole which plunged into the strange and magical world of GMing.

 I’ll start off with a disclaimer that my impostor syndrome insists is necessary: I am anything but an expert GM.
 Prior to this little foray into GMing, my only experience was leafing through the D&D Monster Manual back in middle school and imagining all the cool adventures that could spawn around those bizarre and terrible creatures.
 Even with a bit north of a dozen sessions under my belt split between two very different groups, I am still very much a novice.
 I will not pretend to be in a position to give advice on GMing.
 Instead, I wanted to share some experiences with the groups I run, and reflect on what I believe to be a key tool of any GM: namely, knowing when and how to step aside and allow the players to craft their own story.